Modal Auxiliary Verbs: Definition, Examples, Formulas, & Problems

 The modal may can also express possibility, request permission and give advice.

-See also difference between hail and snow
+See also difference between one way slab and two way slab

 1. May to state the possibility